Wheaton College's Wade Center |

 Relics come in all shapes and sizes:

-* Saint Helena found the True Cross, venerated today in Rome's Basilica di Santa Croce in Gerusalemme
+* Saint Helena found the True Cross, venerated today in Rome's Basilica di Santa Croce in Gerusalemme.

 * Many say Veronica's veil is housed in a tiny Capuchin church in the Abruzzi Mountains, three hours' drive from Rome.
 This "Shroud of Manoppello" is made of byssus, or "sea silk," an ancient cobwebby material on which no image could be painted -- and yet, Christ's face is clearly discernible.